Top cities to visit in Ramadan 2024

 Discover all our halal-friendly properties in Makkah and Medina.

-Umrah Features on HalalBooking
+Umrah Features on Halalbooking

-HalalBooking gives you all the information you need to plan your very own DIY Umrah trip staying in Makkah and Madinah.
+Halalbooking gives you all the information you need to plan your very own DIY Umrah trip staying in Makkah and Madinah.
 Use our unique filters to find hotels with Kaaba or Haram views, check the walking distance to the Haram - or if it’s more than 20 minutes’ walk, whether the hotel offers a free shuttle service - and whether or not it has a Haram-connected prayer hall.

 Ramadan in Sarajevo